 What do you get when you combine a bison’s stocky body, a wildebeest’s horns, a moose’s large nose, a bear’s short tail, and a mountain goat’s feet and agility?
-A takin (pronounced “TAH-kin”)!
-This animal may look bizarre at first, but the takin belongs to a group of bovids called goat-antelopes, and shares some features with goats, antelopes, and sheep.
+A takin (pronounced TAH-kin)!
+The takin belongs to a family of animals known as antilocaprids (goat-antelopes) and shares some features with goats, antelopes, and sheep.

-HABITAT: Sichuan takin live in China’s temperate forests, forested valleys, rocky alpine zones, shrublands, and grasslands at elevations of 3,300 to 14,000 feet.
+Sichuan takin live in China’s temperate forests, forested valleys, rocky alpine zones, shrublands, and grasslands at elevations of 4,000 to 12,000 feet.

-PHYSICAL CHARACTERISTICS: Large and stocky, takin measure about 5 to 7 feet in length, and 3 to 4 feet tall at the shoulder.
-Males, called “bulls,” can weigh up to 880 pounds; females, or “cows,” are smaller and weigh up to 550 pounds.
+Large and stocky, takins measure 5 to 7 feet in length and 3 to 4 feet tall at the shoulder.
+Males can weigh up to 790 pounds; females are smaller and weigh up to 550 pounds.
 The takin’s long, shaggy coat may be light yellow to reddish-brown with a dark stripe down the back.
 Takin grow a secondary coat in winter to insulate them from the cold.
 The coat of the golden takin (Budorcas taxicolor bedfordi) may have inspired the Greek myth of “Jason and the golden fleece.”

 The takin’s short legs have large hooves with two toes and a well-developed spur which makes them sure-footed even on treacherous cliffs.
 Both sexes have prominent arched noses with sizable nasal passages to warm incoming air before it reaches the lungs, thereby conserving body heat.
-Like cows, takin chew cud and have a four-chambered, ruminating stomach.
-So they can eat quickly, move to safety, re-chew, and digest their food.
-The upward-turning horns of the takin measure up to 25 inches long.
+Like other ruminants, takin chew cud and have a four-chambered stomach.
+The upward-turning horns of the takin measure up to 10 to 12 inches long.
 Bulls have thicker horns and a darker face than females.
-Takin live 12 to 15 years in the wild, and up to 19 years in captivity.
+Takin live 12 to 15 years in the wild.